Skip to content

 3. Look at online soft skills training options

-There are remote training options, too.
+There are remote training options as well.
 For example, the Open University has provided quality training for decades, and popular websites such as Udemy and Coursera also offer a wealth of training opportunities.

 4. Practice and get feedback

-Once you’ve completed your soft skills training, practice and get honest feedback from colleagues, so you can get an objective view of how to improve.
+Once you’ve completed your soft skills training, focus on practice and gotting honest feedback from colleagues.

 You don’t have to be a CV writing expert.
 In the LiveCareer CV builder you’ll find ready-made content for every industry and position, which you can then add with a single click.